PhasesResearchLab/dfttk/docs/index.rst

 =================================
 DFTTK (Density Functional ToolKit) is a flexible tool for automating density functional theory (DFT) calculations with VASP and storing results in MongoDB.
 It leverages `Custodian <https://github.com/materialsproject/custodian>`_ for job submission and error handling, while `PyMongo <https://github.com/mongodb/mongo-python-driver>`_ facilitates data storage and retrieval in MongoDB.

+DFTTK is developed openly on `GitHub <https://github.com/PhasesResearchLab/dfttk>`_.
+The project is led by Nigel Hew (postdoctoral researcher) and Luke Myers (Ph.D. student) at the Phases Research Lab, Penn State.